mitchcurtis/slate/README.md

 # Slate - Pixel Art Editor

-A simple bitmap editor for 2D tilesets and sprites, written with [Qt Quick Controls 2](http://doc.qt.io/qt-5/qtquickcontrols2-index.html).

-Slate's goal is to simplify the creation of sprites and seamless tilesets.
+Slate is a bitmap editor available for Linux, Windows and Mac.
+Using slate, you can edit images directly, use layers and create seamless 2D tilesets for games.
+Slate was built for pixel art,  and its goal is to simplify the creation of sprites and tilesets by offering a user-friendly, customisable interface.

 ![Slate Screenshot](https://github.com/mitchcurtis/slate/blob/master/slate.png "Slate")